• Skip to primary navigation

 French baguette or another round/oval bread, milk, sugar, cinnamon, eggs, and oil are available pretty much in any corner of the world.

-How to Make Rabanadas or Brazilian French Toast (Traditional Method)
+How to Make Rabanadas (Traditional Method: Deep Fried French Toast)

 1. Line a large baking sheet with a double layer of paper towel.
 Set aside.
 Divide bread slices between 2 large, shallow baking dishes, arranging them in one single layer each.
 In a jar or pitcher, mix well the milk, vanilla, and sugar.

-2. Pour milk mixture over the bread slices, distributing the liquid evenly over all the slices.
-Let bread slices soak for about 20 minutes, allowing it to soak up as much of the milk mixture as possible.
+2. Pour the milk mixture over the bread slices, distributing the liquid evenly over all the slices.
+Let bread slices soak for about 20 minutes, allowing them to soak up as much of the milk mixture as possible.

 5. Flip the bread and cook until both sides are golden brown.
 Transfer rabanadas to the sheet lined with paper towels.
 Repeat with remaining slices of bread, cooking several simultaneously if the skillet is large enough.
 NOTE: Cook in batches and do not overcrowd the pan!
 You may have to lower the heat a bit for the next batches or cook slices in less time since the temp will be higher.